benschneider/spectral-diffusion/docs/taguchi_factor_plan.md

-# Taguchi Factor Expansion Plan (L16 Two-Level Design)
+# Taguchi DOE Expansion Plan (L16 Binary + L18 Mixed Designs)

-The goal is to move from the current L8 (5 binary factors) to an L16 experiment so we can examine up to 15 two-level factors in a single batch (16 runs).
-The table below assigns letter labels following the Taguchi convention and lists the toggles we plan to sweep, using descriptive names instead of acronyms.
+Our original goal was to move from the legacy L8 (5 binary factors) to a richer L16 experiment covering up to 15 two-level toggles in a single batch.
+That roadmap is still valuable for purely binary toggles, but we now also operate a mixed-level **L18 (2¹ × 3⁷)** array in production.
+The L18 rollout (via `configs/taguchi/factor_registry.yaml` + `configs/taguchi/L18_mixed.csv`) lets us sweep eight high-impact factors with three levels each while keeping the learning-rate schedule as a binary control.
+The L16 notes below remain as a parking lot for future two-level variants.

 | Letter | Factor (two-level) | Level 1 | Level 2 | Notes / Equation | Status / Comments |
 |--------|--------------------|---------|---------|------------------|------------------|